Depth of Binomial Edge Ideals in terms of Diameter and Vertex Connectivity: Introduction

-Let $G$ be a simple graph on $[n] = \{1, \ldots, n\}$.
-The binomial edge ideal corresponding to $G$, which was introduced in \cite{HH1} and \cite{oh} independently, is the ideal $J_G$ generated by $\{x_iy_j - x_jy_i ~:~ \{i, j\} \in E(G)\}$ in the polynomial ring $S=\mathbb{K}[x_1, \ldots, x_n, y_1, \ldots, y_n]$, where $\mathbb{K}$ is a field.
-The connection between combinatorial invariants associated to $G$ and algebraic invariants associated to $J_G$ has been of intense study in the past one decade (see \cite{BN17,dav,dav2,her1,Hibi-Madani,JAR2,AR2,MKM-JA,MKM-depth,MKM-Conj} for a partial list).
-In \cite{BN17}, Banerjee and N\'{u}\~{n}ez Betancourt proved that for a connected non-complete graph $G$, where $\kappa(G) = \min\{|T| ~:~ T \subset [n] \text{ and } G_{[n]\setminus T} \text{ is disconnected}\}$ is the graph connectivity.
-For $i, j \in [n],$ let $\dist_G(i,j)$ denote the smallest length of paths connecting $i$ and $j$ in $G$.
-Let $d(G) = \max\{\dist_G(i,j) ~:~ i, j \in [n]\}$ denote the diameter of $G$.
+The connection between combinatorial invariants associated to $G$ and algebraic invariants associated to $J_G$ has been of intense study in the past one decade (see \cite{BN17,dav,dav2,her1,Hibi-Madani,JAR2,AR2,MKM-depth,MKM-JA,MKM-Conj} for a partial list and see \cite{Madani-survey} for a survey on this topic).
+Cohen-Macaulayness is an algebraic property of a module that is of interest to algebraists as well as researchers in other areas such as geometers and topologists.
+In the context of binomial edge ideals, there have been attempts to understand the Cohen-Macaulayness of $S/J_G$ in terms of the combinatoics of the graph $G$, \cite{dav,dav2,her1,Rinaldo-Rauf,Rinaldo-Cactus}.
+To understand the Cohen-Macaulayness, it is necessary to understand the depth of the module.
+It is known that if $G$ is a complete graph on $n$ vertices, then $S/J_G$ is Cohen-Macaulay with $\depth (S/J_G) =n+1$, (see \cite[Corollary 2.8]{BV88}).
+Ene, Herzog and Hibi first studied the depth of binomial edge ideal and they proved that $\depth(S/J_G)=n+1$ whenever $G$ is a connected block graph on $n$ vertices, \cite{her1}.
+For a connected non-complete graph, a general combinatorial upper bound for the depth of $S/J_G$ was first obtained by Banerjee and N\'{u}\~{n}ez-Betancourt in \cite{BN17} and they proved that for a connected non-complete graph $G$ on $[n]$, where $\kappa(G) = \min\{|T| ~:~ T \subset [n] \text{ and the induced graph on } [n]\setminus T \text{ is disconnected}\}$.
+This invariant is called the \textit{vertex connectivity} of $G$.
+For $i, j \in [n],$ let $\dist_G(i,j)$ denote the number of edges in a shortest path connecting $i$ and $j$ in $G$.
+Let $d(G) = \max\{\dist_G(i,j) ~:~ i, j \in [n]\}$ denote the \textit{diameter} of $G$.
 In \cite{MKM-depth}, Rouzbahani Malayeri, Saeedi Madani and Kiani proved that where $f(G)$ denotes the number of simplicial vertices of $G$.
 Then the natural question comes that whether there exists a graph $G$ such that $d(G)+f(G)=n+2-\kappa(G)$.
 Recently, Hibi and Saeedi Madani showed the existence of such graphs and characterized connected non-complete graphs with such property, \cite{Hibi-Madani}.
 In this article, we consider the next case and characterize connected non-complete graphs $G$ with the property that

-In Section 3, we first characterize graphs $G$ satisfying the property $d(G)+f(G)+1 = n+2-\kappa(G)$ in terms of these invariants, (\Cref{charac-thm}).
-We then completely classify these graphs in terms of the structural properties, (\Cref{induced-cycle-charac}).
-For such a graph $G$, $d(G)+f(G)\leq \depth(S/J_G)\leq d(G)+f(G)+1$.
-In Section 4, we describe completely the graphs that attain the lower bound or upper bound.
-In Section 5, we obtain sufficient conditions for certain chordal graphs not to attain the minimum depth, (\Cref{coc}).
-For unicyclic and quasi-cycle graphs, we obtain necessary conditions for the depth to be the minimum, (\Cref{nec-min-depth}).